 .
 The electronic portfolio must contain the following:

 - A statement of purpose no longer than two single-spaced pages discussing the applicant’s reasons for applying to the MARC program.
-Applicants are encouraged to discuss their future career and/or academic aspirations; research and teaching interests; relevant background, including paid or non-paid writing, tutoring, or teaching experience; and other information they will help the committee assess their suitability for the program.
+Applicants are encouraged to discuss their future career and/or academic aspirations; research and teaching interests; relevant background, including paid or non-paid writing, tutoring, or teaching experience; and other information that will help the committee assess their suitability for the program.

 - At least two nonfiction documents totaling a minimum of 15 double-spaced pages.
 At least one of these documents should be an academic research paper written for an undergraduate or graduate course.